 Symposium: Chemical Ecology of Belowground Plant-Herbivore Interactions

-Chemical ecology of belowground plant-herbivore interactions is a recent field of research that quickly shed light on the underestimated impact of root herbivory on (agro)ecosystem diversity and functioning (Hunter 2001).
-One of the latest review on the topic (Johnson et al 2016) illustrates the relevance and importance of the topic, as it reached the top 1% of the academic field of Plant & Animal Science within 2 years (WebOfScience).
-A symposium at the ICE would allow to gather the knowledge of the experts in the field to efficiently coordinate an agenda of research.
+Chemical ecology of belowground plant-herbivore interactions is a recent field of research that quickly shed light on the underestimated impact of root herbivory on (agro)ecosystem diversity and functioning.
+One of the latest review on the topic (Johnson et al 2016) illustrates the relevance and importance of the topic, as it reached the top 1% of the academic field of Plant & Animal Science within 2 years.
+This symposium will allow scientists to gather current knowledge and efficiently coordinate an agenda of research.

 Journals participating in Peerage of Science

 Available before, during and after the peer review process.
 All Select destinations have concurrent access to all ongoing peer review processes, and the right to make direct publishing offers to you.
 Note that journals may require additional in-house peer review.

 Available only after the peer review process is complete.
 Submission to a Connect destination exports the process exclusively and cancels any existing offers from The Select destinations (the traditional "no simultaneous consideration" policy).
 However, you can cancel export later by exporting to another Connect destination, or by returning the process to full availability.
 Note that journals may require additional in-house peer review.